BrielleCarvalho/PositiveNewsScraper/README.md

 # PositiveNewsScraper

-## Scraping a positive news source to populate a list of Articles and allows users to comment on articles.
+## Scraping a positive news source to populate a list of Articles and allow users to save their favorites.